Real Twistings are 2-Line Bundles: Comparison work

-We prove in \cref{comparison-equivariant-jandl-gerbes} below that the equivariant Jandl gerbes of \cite{gawedzki8} for an orientifold group $(G,\varepsilon)$ are the same as bundle gerbes over the graded Lie groupoid $(\act XG,\phi_{\varepsilon})$, and hence, in particular, 2-line bundles over that groupoid.
+This embeds into the more general notion of graded Lie groupoids (see Definition~\ref{graded-groupoid}) by associating to an orientifold group $(G,\varepsilon)$ the action groupoid $\act XG$ together with the map $\phi_{\varepsilon}\colon G \times X \to \Z_2$, $(g,x)\mapsto \varepsilon(g)$.
+We prove in Theorem~\ref{comparison-equivariant-jandl-gerbes} below that the equivariant Jandl gerbes of~\cite{gawedzki8} for an orientifold group $(G,\varepsilon)$ are the same as bundle gerbes over the graded Lie groupoid $(\act XG,\phi_{\varepsilon})$, and hence, in particular, 2-line bundles over that groupoid.

+For the geometric part, we consider the bicategory $\hGrb(X) $ of hermitian bundle gerbes over~$X$, and therein the bigroupoid $\hGrb^{\times}(X)$ that contains only the invertible 1-morphisms and 2-morphisms.
+Forgetting the hermitian metrics yields the vertical functors in the following commutative diagram